 - GPT-5-mini (high) outperforms GPT-5 (low) in nearly every benchmark, and does so at the same or lower cost.
 In IFBench, success rates are 75% vs. 67%; in AIME 2025, 97% vs. 83%; in Humanity’s Last Exam, 20% vs. 18%; and in GPQA Diamond, 83% vs. 81%.
 They tie on SciCode at 39%, yet GPT-5-mini (high) still comes in at a lower cost.

-- The most expensive model, GPT-5 (high), only outperforms the second-best performer in three benchmarks, and even then, the margin is no greater than 3%.
+- The most expensive model, GPT-5 (high), outperforms the second-best performer on only three benchmarks, and even then, the margin is no greater than 3%.
 In all other benchmarks, it is outperformed by cheaper alternatives.

 High-medium-low-minimal parameter settings